tldr-pages/tldr/pages/common/dcfldd.md

 > Enhanced version of dd for forensics and security.
 > More information: <http://dcfldd.sourceforge.net/>.

-- Acquire a disk as raw image and hash the image using sha256 algorithm:
+- Copy a disk to a raw image file and hash the image using SHA256:

 `dcfldd if=/dev/{{disk_device}} of={{file.img}} hash=sha256 hashlog={{file.hash}}`